Kwunch/OOP_In_Rust/README.md

 }
 ```

 These are how we can do OOP in Rust by Mimicking Inheritance to implement an OOP like implementation.
+Using 'Barebones Programming' we practically implement it from scratch.
+I hope you have found a new enjoyment for Rust and a better understanding of programming at an internal level.
+See source code to run it yourself :)